klen/pytest-redislite/README.md

 ```

-You may define it foe a module or whole tests session.
+You may define it for a module or whole tests session.

 ## Bug tracker